 Until the frigid winter of 1709, when most of Ticino's olive trees were destroyed, Gandria was also known for its oil.
 This explains why an olive press is exhibited in front of the town hall.
 Out of respect for this tradition, new olive groves have been planted in recent years and can be visited by taking a short detour from the Sentiero di Gandria.
 In the middle of the 19th century silk production was setup in the mill, the long yellow building visible from the lake.

-Just as other villages on the banks of Lake Ceresio, Gandria was home to many artists and architects that became renowned abroad, like the brothers Giovanni and Giuseppe Torricelli, who were engaged in the 12th century construction of the Trento Cathedral.
-The two brothers also decorated the ceilings of the beautiful house of Vigilio and Pietro Rabaglio and are known to have designed the royal palace of the Bourbons in Segovia, Spain.
+Just as other villages on the banks of Lake Ceresio, Gandria was home to many artists and architects that became renowned abroad, like the brothers Giovanni and Giuseppe Torricelli, who were engaged in the 12th century construction of the Trento Cathedral, as well as in the decoration of the beautiful house of Vigilio and Pietro Rabaglio.
+The two brother are also known for having designed the royal palace of the Bourbons in Segovia, Spain.

 If you have more time…